bytesbysophie/sparkify-customer-churn-prediction/README.md

 4. [Authors and Acknowledgements](#Authors-Acknowledgements)

 ## Installation <a name="Installation"></a>
-Following libraries must be installed for running the notebook and the web app:
+Following libraries must be installed for running the notebook:

     - pyspark
     - pandas